-The weave is the pattern of vertical (warp) threads and horizontal (weft) threads that make up a fabric.
-This pattern will affect how the cloth physically feels, visually appears, and its longevity.
-This choice is personal and will reflect your needs.
+The weave is the pattern of vertical (warp) and horizontal (weft) threads that create a fabric.
+This pattern determines how the textile looks and feels and also its longevity.
+Different weave patterns have different names and characteristics.

 - Percale woven cotton is cool, crisp, durable, and long-lasting.